thirdweb-dev/typescript-sdk/docs/sdk.droperc721contract.createbatch.md

 ## DropErc721Contract.createBatch() method

-> This API is provided as a preview for developers and may change based on feedback that we receive.
-Do not use this API in a production environment.
->

-Create batch allows you to create a batch of tokens in one transaction.
-This function can only be called once per contract at the moment.
+Create a batch of NFTs to be claimed in the future

 <b>Signature:</b>